BroccoliShelf Life, Storage, and Spoilage Guide

 Safe Handling

-Wash broccoli under cool running tap water just before eating or cooking.
-Do not use soap or detergents.
+Wash fresh broccoli thoroughly under running water just before use.

 Keep raw broccoli separate from raw meat, poultry, seafood, and eggs to prevent cross-contamination.